 Research is critical to making informed decisions.
 Through focus groups and surveys, which we can help you design, you can better know what your audience is thinking about your unit—and what you need to be telling them in your fundraising and communications.

 The award-winning magazine of the College reaches 180,000 alumni, U-M administrators, LSA faculty and staff, and is the only College communication that reaches all of our alumni.
 Issues are theme-based to reflect the College's strengths and priorities: internationalism, social science, literature, science, and the arts.
 We solicit content for each issue from a host of sources, including academic departments.
-Matt Nelson is the magazine's executive editor.
-You can reach him at firstname.lastname@example.org.
+Contact the magazine's editorial staff at firstname.lastname@example.org.